rbt-lang/rbt-proto/doc/introduction.rst

 Our goal is to show a new design of a combinator-based database query language.
-Before we begin, however, let us recall how combinator pattern is used in design of two well-known combinator-based DSLs: parser combinators and reactive graphics.
+Before we begin, however, let us recall how combinator pattern is used in design of two well-known combinator-based DSLs: parser combinators and reactive animation.
 Reviewing these familiar examples will let us highlight the roles of different aspects of this design pattern.

 We start with parser combinators, a method for building a parsing framework.
 A parser, in its simplest form, is a program that recognizes when the input